 TTHM = Total Trihalomethanes.
-Some people who consume TTHMs in excess of MCL during their lifetime may experience increased health π = Treatment technique, required process intended to reduce the level of a contaminant.
-Filtered water must be less than 1 NTU at all times and 0.3 NTU 95% of the time.
+Some people who consume TTHMs in excess of the MCL during their lifetime may experience increased health risks.

 TOC = Total Organic Carbon.
 Amount of carbon found in an organic compound and is often used as a non-specific indicator of water quality.
 The removal percentage between source and tap water helps determine if treatment processes are adequate.
 TOC has no health effects but can provide a medium for the formation of Disinfection By-products.